 Bayles Lake was created, in part, for its aesthetic value and natural environment with recreation and relaxation as its primary focus, while enjoying a quiet, rural community setting.

-The goal of this Lakes and Parks Committee Program is to encourage residents to be proactive and to protect or replace trees through voluntarily planting additional trees at Bayles Lake.
+The goal of the Lakes and Parks Committee Program is to encourage residents to be proactive and to protect or replace trees through voluntarily planting additional trees at Bayles Lake.
+Lakes and Parks will continue to try and plant a few new native trees each year, depending on its budget.

 The massive, native 100-foot tall oak trees, some may be over 200 years of age, stand in our parks, green space, and on private property all around Bayles Lake.
 Numerous hickory and a few walnut trees survive as well because of the foresight of D.B.
 "Doc" Bayles.
 "Doc" enjoyed the tree canopies over our parks, protecting many of the trees as he created home sites and park space.
 And he probably did not fully understand the impact he would have on today's environment.